Emelieh21/r-tutorials/Recording and Measuring Your Musical Progress with R.md

 ### Wait for R to restart! ###
 ```

 We need a quick restart after using the record function from the audio package.
 Normally (at least in my experience) the objects should appear again in the local R environment (otherwise it can be quickly solved by rerunning some parts of the script and looking up the filename of the recording).

+## Explore the results

 Now we can extract the notes from the recording and compare them to the notes from the originalSound:

 ```R
 testSound <- readWave(filename)